romanzes637/gmsh_scripts/docs/source/tutorial_section_2.rst

 Result
 ------

-Let's add all of the fields described above to input files accordingly with the geometry

 .. note::
    We should define different zone names of bottom surfaces of ``TOP2`` and ``TOP3``, e.g. ``Top2NZ`` and ``Top3NZ`` respectively